Discover our Mediation Services

 Divorce mediation videos

 Our team are committed to trying to help clients at what can be a very difficult time in their lives.
-Our numbers have grown from just one person in 2011 to fifteen people – all working towards the goal of helping you find your future.
+Our numbers have grown from just 1 person in 2011 to 23 people – all working towards the goal of helping you find your future.

-Romina is an accredited family mediator and covers our branches in the Chilterns.
+Chris is an accredited family mediator and covers our London branches.

 Penny is a trained family mediator and counsellor.
 She looks after both our branches in the Nottingham area.